py-eww/eww/docs/source/contributing.rst

 .. image:: images/pull_request_button.png

-Pushing the pull request button brings you to the pull request creation screen.
+Pressing the pull request button brings you to the pull request creation screen.
 You'll want to fill it out a bit like this, and then click 'Create pull request'.

 .. image:: images/pull_request_form.png